In the Community

-In fiscal year 2014, Sharp HealthCare provided $354 million in unreimbursed community benefit programs and services.
-This translates to one of every eight dollars of our net revenue being spent in direct support of the community.
-Highlights of our contributions include:
+In fiscal year 2016, Sharp HealthCare provided $319 million in community benefit programs and services.
+This translates to one of every $11 of our net revenue being spent in direct support of the community.
+Highlights of Sharp's community benefit include:

-More than $2 million was contributed to provide the following services:
+More than $2 million supported the following efforts: